- Why Is My Gmail Not Working?

 - Make sure that you have the latest version of Chrome.
 Click the gear icon, then select About Google Chrome.
 Doing this will open a new window which lists the version number of your browser.
 Check if an update is available.

-- Launch Google Chrome.
+- Launch Google Chrome (or another browser).

 It is possible that your browser is slowing down because it is overloaded with cookies and cache.
 Consequently, Gmail won’t load in Chrome on Windows 10.
 To fix this, you can follow the steps below: